ataylor89/assembly/helloworld/README.md

 We compile assembly language into an object file.
 Then we link the object file into an executable.

-The operating system loads an executable into memory, and passes its instructions to the processor.
+The operating system loads an executable into memory.

+Then, the operating system sets the CPU's instruction pointer to the entry point of the program.